-Peer Coach (PCs)
+Peer Coaches (PCs)

 The purpose of the PC position is to support the holistic success and transition of residents to college life.
 PCs maintain 10 hours in the study lounge or classrooms in the residence hall where they are available to residents.
-PCs can assist students with goal setting, time management, basic academic skills, and much more.
-Additionally, PCs are trained extensively on campus resources and ensure students connect with relevant and timely information.
+PCs can assist students with goal setting, time management, basic academic skills, and other academic self-efficacy behaviors.
+Additionally, PCs are trained extensively on campus resources and will check on you from time to time to make sure you are settling in well.